 The criminal justice system is designed to protect the citizenry of the United States.
 It keeps us from injustice from ourselves, from our neighbors, and from total strangers.
 This is the ideal.
-Unfortunately, reality rarely ever lives up to such noble ideology.
+Unfortunately, reality rarely ever lives up to such a noble ideology, and Abuses of Power in the Criminal Justice System exist.

 There is a saying: “Power corrupts.
 Absolute power corrupts absolutely.”
 As long as there are mortal men with ulterior motives (which defines a large preponderance of mankind), there will be corruption and abuse.
 The criminal justice system has seen its fair share of abuses since its inception.
 These abuses in power clearly stands against the ideals of this great nation.
 However, we are men and thus tend to err and deviate.
 There is an obvious need to create a remedy for the system so that it may live up to its noble idea.